zukunft/zukunft.com/docs/code_functions_all.md

     \-- sql_insert
         \-- element - create the sql statement to add an element to the database
     \-- sql_update
         \-- element - create the sql statement to update a word in the database
+    \-- sql_prepare
+        \-- element - create the sql statement to update a word in the database
     \-- 1
         \-- change_log - create the sql statement to add a log entry to the database